NitroHxC/NeonUart/README.md

 - an application callback function that handles the stuff when received

 To ease the usage a bit, I've added 2 macros for defining the Struct and the ID at the same time:
-- `NEON_DEF(NAME,TYPE)` in one line it defines the struct name with a _t suffix and also an enum containing the TYPE/ID
+- `NEON_DEF(NAME,TYPE)` in one line it defines the struct name and also an enum containing the TYPE/ID
 - `NEON_MSG(NAME)` extracts the `sizeof(), TYPE` to pass it in the arg/param list of functions

 Example usage for message definition: